Email Campaign Optimization That Actually Works

 However, this kind of ROI doesn’t happen by accident.
 It’s the direct result of optimizing every element of your campaign—from your subject lines to your sending infrastructure.
 By continuously testing and improving, you ensure your budget is working as hard as possible to bring in revenue and grow your business.

-Set Clear Goals for Your Campaigns
+First, Set Clear Campaign Goals

 To succeed with email today, you need a smart plan, not just a massive contact list.
 Before you write a single word, you need to know what you want to accomplish.
 What does success look like for this specific campaign?
 Are you trying to drive sales for a new product, get sign-ups for a webinar, or simply share a company update?